How Collectives Find Coherence

 Corona Thoughts

 While working from home through the long Melbourne lockdowns, I wrote a series of pieces reflecting on the pandemic, and our reaction to it.
+Shared in this thread.

 Reflections on running Marco Polo Project